SysKitTeam/docs-monitor/get-to-know-syskit-monitor/administration/servers-and-groups.md

 ---
-description: This article outlines all the options for the successful administration of servers that are being monitored with SysKit Monitor.
+description: This article outlines all the options for the successful administration of servers that are being monitored with Syskit Monitor.
 ---

 # Servers and Groups